pikoooo/Python101/README.md

 # Python101

-Just adding sth in readme file. hi!
+Just adding sth in readme file. hi there!